Your session has timed out

 Luckily, you've got a compass.
 It's the warehouse worker job description.

 The way to use the warehouse job description for a resume?
-By harvesting the keywords.
+By harvesting the resume keywords.

 Start with your most recent job.
 Tie it to the job offer with strategic resume bullet points.